hoavu-cs/SketchLib/documentation/bloom_filter.md

 ### from_existing

-Create a new Bloom Filter with similar parameters so that they can be merged later.
+Create a new Bloom Filter with similar parameters (which is the seeds to hash functions in this case) so that they can be merged later.

 ```python
 delta = 0.05